AyseAyhan/Network-Security/docs/AyseAyhan_NetworkSecurityMkDocs.md

 **I.INTRODUCTION**

-Today, the rapid advancement of technology and the spread of digitalization cause network security to become an indispensable necessity for individuals, companies and states.
+Today, the rapid advancement of technology and the spread of digitalization causes network security to become an indispensable necessity for individuals, companies and states.
 In this context, stakeholders facing various cyber threats resort to various network security applications and tools to ensure the security of information,